Hardcoreprawn/architecture/input/posts/principles/Compliance-With-Law.md

 ## Implications

-This principle tells us to follow the law and associated good practises.
-Areas of our business are regulated, and we are bound by lawa for the countries we work in.
+This principle tells us to follow the law and associated good practices.
+Areas of our business are regulated, and we are bound by law for the countries we work in.

 * The enterprise must comply with laws, regulations, and external policies regarding the collection, retention, and management of data.
 * Employees must be educated about these rules and have access to them.
-* We will adapt our processes and applications as as the law and regulations change.
+* We will adapt our processes and applications as the law and regulations change.